build-on-aws/content/posts/A-gentle-Intro-to-Transformer-and-GenAI/A Gentle Introduction to Transformer Architecture and Relevance to Generative AI.md

 Customization is about how to interact with the pre-trained LLM models so to fit your specific need.

-There are many on-going research, and here to share some popular frameworks/solutions.
+There are many on-going research, and here to share with you some popular techniques.
 Hopefully this could give you some guidance and tips as you starting the journey.

 ![customization options](images/GenAI_Customization.png)

 **Prompt Engineering** helps you improve the response accuracy without touching or updating the underneath LLM.
-Instead, the model is doing in-context learning.
+Instead, the model is doing **in-context learning**.
 Meaning the learning and responses are based on what and how the prompts tell the LLM model.

 On the other hand, **Fine Tuning** is where the pre-trained LLM model is further tuned/updated with extra knowledge, extra parameters, so that a new fine-tuned model is generated.